 Heart Disease Risk

 Saturated fats are one of the major risk factors for heart disease.
 Saturated fats cause your LDL cholesterol levels, the "bad" cholesterol, to rise, increasing your risk for heart disease.
-Saturated fat also increases your risk for becoming overweight or obese, which directly impacts your heart and other organs.
+Saturated fat also increases your risk for having overweight or obesity, which directly impacts your heart and other organs.
 The saturated fat in pork comes from bacon, sausage and pork lard used in baking.
 The American Heart Association recommends reducing your consumption of saturated fats or replacing them with unsaturated fat choices.

 Bladder Cancer Risk